Erik Laxmann: Letters to Japanese scholars

 Laxmann wrote letters to two Japanese scholars, Nakagawa Junan and Katsuragawa Hoshū, at the recommendation of Carl Peter Thunberg, their teacher.
 There is no record that the letters ever reached the scholars, even though Adam Laxmann handed the letters to Ishikawa Tadafusa, a staff member of Tokugawa Shogunate, in Matsumae, Hokkaidō.
-Erik Laxmann had showed Kodayu the letters before Kodayu left Okhotsk.
+Erik Laxmann had shown Kodayu the letters before Kodayu left Okhotsk.

 Katsuragawa Hoshu had much communication with Kodayu after Kodayu lived in Yedo so Hoshu edited some books on Russia and Kodayu's experience.
 It would be possible to think that Hoshu may have known that Laxmann had sent him a letter.

 His family

 Laxmann had a wife, Yekaterina Ivanovna, five sons, Gustav, Adam, one who died young, Afernaci and Martin and a daughter Mariya.
 He also lived with his younger brother, his wife and their two daughters, Anna and Elizabeta.
 Laxmann also had another younger brother, who lived in St. Petersburg.